psychocoderHPC/picongpu/USAGE.rst

    pic-configure $OPTIONS ..

    # compile PIConGPU with the current input set (e.g. myLWFA)
-   # - "make -j install" runs implicitly "make -j" and then "make install"
-   # - make install copies resulting binaries to input set
+   # compile and copy resulting binaries to input set
-   make -j install
+   cmake --build . --target install

 ``pic-build`` accepts the same command line flags as :ref:`pic-configure <usage-basics-configure>`.
 For example, if you want to build for running on CPUs instead of a GPUs, call: